florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-22-microsoft-certification-az-104.markdown

 - Disks
   - Can be attached or dettached while the VM is running
   - `Update-AzVM` after attached or dettached a disk to update the VM state.
+- File Mapping with Azure File for VM Windows 2019 or younger.

 # Azure Backup
 - Contains Backup Center for managing all backups.